20.05.2022 - 12.06.2022

 and the jest environment jsdom, in our case does not have that, it just simulates one.

-Currently, I am doing the migration of the unit tests inside phoenix-ng package from Jasmine and Karma setup to use Jest as well.
-This will eventually help us to use a single test runner for all our unit tests and it will also be easily maintainable by the developers.
-I hope that using Jest, we can find solutions to a lot of problems that we faced earlier with unit tests in Phoenix.
+During this period, I did the migration of the unit tests inside phoenix-ng package from Jasmine and Karma setup to use Jest as well.
+This eventually helped us to use a single test runner for all our unit tests and Jest did a great job in providing faster execution time of tests, consistent test runs (no flaky tests), easy to understand reasons in the events when the tests fail with the only downside that we had to mock a lot of things as we are running tests in a browser-less environment.

-Thanks a lot for reading and please feel free to connect over GitHub.
-Have a great week ahead! ^_^
+Thanks a lot for reading and I wish you a great year ahead.